View detailed run request procedures for heliosphere models, magnetosphere models and for ionospheric models.

 On Special Requests CCMC can also provide users with raw simulation output data (transformed to portable standard format with self-explanatory metadata) with reading libraries.
 The output data files for selected time steps or for the entire run can be copied to CCMC FTP server from which you can download data through anonymous FTP.
 Please keep in mind that data can be bulky (up to 1 GB for a timestep for some models).

-With questions about Runs on Request system please contact .
+With questions about Runs on Request system please contact the .